kailash-manasarovar/statement/docs/timeline/2026/january.md

 ### Suddenly the options to open the account up are back in September 2026

-- Yep, password and options for recovery all popped back up again.
+- Yep, password and options for recovery all popped back up again, except the account was deleted already so the data is unrecoverable.

 ![kjc account possible to access again, except it's deleted now](../../content/images/kjc-account-recover-possible.png)